MicrosoftDocs/power-platform/power-platform/admin/opt-in-early-access-updates.md

    > [!NOTE]
    > If you don't have a sandbox copy of your production environment, you can [create a copy](copy-environment.md) in the Power Platform admin center.

 3. Opt in to the early access updates from the Power Platform admin center to enable the new release wave in the sandbox environment.
-Check [Additional requirements to enable early access updates](#additional-requirements-to-enable-early-access-updates) if your apps require manual steps.

 4. Validate that key scenarios work as expected in the sandbox environment after the update is completed.
    - Update the customizations in your applications, if any, to leverage or respond to the new capabilities as needed.